A Vermont woman says hunting photos to her profile got her banned from the dating app Tinder, but says nothing is said to men who post similar photos.

 And I’m no fool when it comes to using animals for food: I am not, by any means, a vegetarian.
 I understand, of course, that animals have to be killed for me to be able to eat my dinner.

-That does not mean, however, that I want to see that happen.
+That does not mean, however, that I would want to see that happen.
 And there’s no rule or law that requires that I be subjected to such a sight.

 I wish sites like Instagram and Facebook would add a cover over such images to give people the option to view them or not before they just displayed for all to see.